nuxt/website-v2/content/en/guides/examples/helpers.md

 `pages/index.vue` shows:

-- `$nuxt.isOnline` and `$nuxt.isOffline` to tell the user if they are online or offline.
+- `$nuxt.isOnline` and `$nuxt.isOffline` - tells the user if they are online or offline.
-- `renderedOn` , to print a message telling us if the page is rendered on the server or client.
+- `renderedOn` - prints a message telling us if the page is rendered on the server or client.
-- `$nuxt.refresh()` refreshes data without refreshing the page .
+- `$nuxt.refresh()` - refreshes data without refreshing the page .

 <base-alert type="next">